 Model representation of sub-shelf melting is another key challenge.
 Despite the development of sophisticated coupled ice-ocean models133,249, which have greatly improved the ability to represent melt rates for complex time-evolving geometries and ocean properties, a number of challenges remain.
 To increase confidence in the representation of melt rates near the grounding line, where ice dynamics are particularly sensitive to basal melt, high-resolution numerical simulations constrained by satellite- and in-situ-based observations of past and present basal melt and seafloor bathymetry are required.
 Secondly, the two-way interaction between changes in ice-shelf geometry (thinning, thickening and calving) and basal melt rates are key to simulating future mass loss from the AIS137,250, yet these feedbacks remain poorly understood.
+For the GrIS, it is not yet possible to meaningfully couple ice sheet and ocean models across the ~200 complex fjord systems, which fall below the resolution of regional ocean models, with a need for alternative methods to bridge this gap.
 Improved observations of melt rates for changing cavity shapes and ocean conditions at annual to centennial timescales are thus a fundamental research priority.

-Finally, due to the high computational cost of coupled ice-ocean simulations, most sea-level projections are currently based on stand-alone ice-sheet model simulations that use a range of simplified melt parameterisations.
+Due to the high computational cost of coupled ice-ocean simulations, most sea-level projections are currently based on stand-alone ice-sheet model simulations that use a range of simplified melt parameterisations.
 Not only do spatial melt patterns vary greatly between these parameterisations, but recent AIS projections126,138,251 have also revealed that their sensitivity to changes in ocean temperature constitutes a major source of uncertainty.
-This limitation needs to be addressed by developing new calibration approaches based on transient ocean model simulations252,253.127,254,255, where ice sheets are able to dynamically interact with the climate and wider Earth system.
+This limitation needs to be addressed by developing new calibration approaches based on transient ocean model simulations252,253.

+Co-ordinated ice-sheet modelling exercises such as ISMIP6/7 are largely unfunded, community-driven efforts: therefore, given the above-mentioned limitations with models, we strongly advocate funding this kind of co-ordinated modelling exercise.
+Finally, another recent advance that is becoming increasingly important in ice-sheet modelling is the development and implementation of coupled ice sheet-Earth system models, such as UKESM and CESM2/3127,254,255, where ice sheets are able to dynamically interact with the climate and wider Earth system.
+Ice sheet and coupled models can complement each other to fully realise and shed light upon ‘weather’ vs. ‘climate’ in a truly interconnected, global sense.

 References